bevyengine/rfcs/implementation_details.md

 We'll also need some way for developers to declare their intent that a motion should be instant instead of smoothly interpolated.
 Since it needs to work for remote entities as well, maybe this just has to be a bool on the networked transform.

-We'll need a special blending for predicted entities and entities transitioning between prediction and interpolation.
-[Projective velocity blending][11] seems like the de facto standard method for smoothing extrapolation errors, but I've also seen simple exponential decays used.
+While most visual interpolation is linear, we'll want another blend for quickly but smoothly correcting visual misprediction errors, which can occur for entities that are or just stopped being predicted.
+[Projective velocity blending][11] seems like the de facto standard method for these, but I've also seen simple exponential decays used.
 There may be better smoothing filters.

 ## Lag Compensation